Reasons to Know about Capital Gain Taxes for CRE Investors

 • Depreciation deduction and recapture tax

-When you are the owner of a multi-family or commercial real estate property, then remember the property will age naturally; it requires proper maintenance and repair services and finally will become less valuable.
+When you are the owner of a multi-family or commercial real estate property, then remember that the property will age naturally; it requires proper maintenance and repair services, and finally will become less valuable.

 Fortunately, the federal government allows the property owners to benefit from the property depreciation deductions against the income taxes to represent the loss in value.
 The depreciation must be over 27.5 years for multi-family properties, while for a commercial real estate property, the depreciation must be over 39 years.

 When an investor chooses to sell the property, they still need to pay tax on the depreciation deductions they have taken.
-However, it is applicable only when the property is sold for a higher amount than a depreciated value.
-Thus, it is known as depreciation recapture tax.
+However, it is applicable only when the property is sold for a higher amount than its depreciated value.
+Thus, it is known as the depreciation recapture tax.

-For instance, when an investor makes an investment of $1 million in an apartment building and takes out $200,000 for depreciation detection against the federal income tax, they will have to pay off the depreciated amount when selling the properties above a cost of $100,000.
+For instance, when an investor makes an investment of $1 million in an apartment building and takes out $200,000 for depreciation deduction against the federal income tax, they will have to pay off the depreciated amount when selling the property above a cost of $100,000.

 The investors must know they can consider accelerated depreciation deductions by ordering a cost segmentation study.
 It is done to identify the property parts that can depreciate in a short period.

-Further, the temporary Tax Cuts and Job Acts provision of 2017 offers investors large depreciation deductions during the first year of their property.
+Further, the temporary Tax Cuts and Jobs Act provision of 2017 offers investors large depreciation deductions during the first year of their property.
 It is essential to understand that the accelerated reductions will still be paid later on.

 • Capital gain taxes and opportunity zone programs

-Job Acts and Tax Cuts of 2017 presented a new tax incentive program known as the opportunity zones program.
-It allows commercial real estate and multi-family investors to defer their capital gain taxes until 31st December 2026 by investing the amount in a qualified opportunity fund.
+Jobs Act and Tax Cuts of 2017 presented a new tax incentive program known as the Opportunity Zones program.
+It allows commercial real estate and multi-family investors to defer their capital gain taxes until 31st December 2026, by investing the amount in a qualified opportunity fund.
 The program was designed to revitalize the low-income census tracts by encouraging others to invest in these areas.

-No doubt the capital gain tax defer for seven years is impressive.
-Still, the program also offers other incentives like those who keep their money in QOF for at least five years before the end term, which is 31st December 2026, then they can gain benefit from a 10% reduction in the capital gain tax.
-While those investors who keep the money for seven years in QOF before 31st December 2026 can benefit from a 15% reduction in the capital gain tax.
+No doubt the capital gain tax deferral for seven years is impressive.
+Still, the program also offers other incentives, like those who keep their money in QOF for at least five years before the end term, which is 31st December 2026, then they can gain a benefit from a 10% reduction in the capital gain tax.
+Those investors who keep the money for seven years in QOF before 31st December 2026 can benefit from a 15% reduction in the capital gain tax.

 Capital gains and tax loss harvesting